kjhealy/drat/index.md

+---
+layout: default
-# Drat Repository for github.com/kjhealy
+title: Drat Repository github.com/kjhealy
+---

-This contains the latest stable builds of my R packages that aren't suitable for CRAN.
+This repository contains the latest stable builds of my R packages that aren't suitable for CRAN.
 At present, that's the `gssr` package, which has too much data and too few functions to be a CRAN candidate.
 The benefit of a `drat` archive like this is that you can install and upgrade non-CRAN packages directly from R using the standard `install.packages()` and `update.packages()` functions.
 E.g.,

 ```{r}